open-telemetry/opentelemetry-specification/specification/metrics/api.md

 a registration handle, receipt or token) to the user that supports undoing the effect of callback registation.

-The `callback` function is responsible for reporting [Measurement](#measurement)s.
-It will only be called when the Meter is being observed.
-[OpenTelemetry API](../overview.md#api) authors SHOULD define whether this callback function needs to be reentrant safe / thread safe or not.
+Callback functions MUST be documented as follows for the end user:

+- Callback functions SHOULD be reentrant safe.
+The SDK expects to evaluate callbacks for each MetricReader independently.
-Callback functions SHOULD NOT take an indefinite amount of time.
+- Callback functions SHOULD NOT take an indefinite amount of time.

-Callback functions SHOULD NOT make duplicate observations from asynchronous instrument callbacks.
-The resulting behavior when a callback observes multiple values for identical instrument and attributes is explicitly not specified.
+- Callback functions SHOULD NOT make duplicate observations (more than one `Measurement` with the same `attributes`) across all registered callbacks.

+The resulting behavior when a callback violates any of these RECOMMENDATIONS is explicitly not specified at the API level.

 [OpenTelemetry API](../overview.md#api) authors MAY decide what is the idiomatic approach for capturing measurements from callback functions.
 Here are some examples: